Graduation Day (1981 film): Critical response

-Online film guide AllMovie awarded the film one out of five stars, calling it "standard" and wrote: "Graduation Day needed more time in the school of horror before it could truly make the grade", though praised its "creative" casting.
+Jeremy Wheeler at AllMovie awarded the film one out of five stars, writing that "Graduation Day needed more time in the school of horror before it could truly make the grade."
 On the internet review aggregator website Rotten Tomatoes, the film holds a 57% approval rating based on 7 reviews, with an average of 5.2/10.
 Many prominent critics in the U.S., especially on the East Coast and in large Midwestern cities, refused to review the film at all because they were disgusted by the wave of gory slasher films and had started boycotting new releases, in the hopes that this would hurt the slasher genre at the box office (for example, Gene Siskel and Roger Ebert did not discuss the film on their weekly TV show, nor did they write print reviews for it).